Waffleboy/Kaggle/README.md

 # Kaggle

-This is my combined repository for all my Kaggle competitions.
+This is a combined repository for all of my Kaggle competitions.
+My scripts and other items are available here.

 #Status and Achievements